Making the decision to move into an assisted living community is never an easy task, and many questions often arise during the process.

 Yes, absolutely.
 Our independent residents enjoy leaving our community to visit friends and family, go shopping, eat at local restaurants, attend church services and more before returning at their leisure.

 Medicare will not cover assisted living costs at any assisted living facility.
 However, we do accept Medicaid on a limited basis.
-For more information, contact our administrator, Randy Kelly, at 863-692-7222.
+For more information, contact us at 863-824-6770.

 Our residents are billed on a month-to-month basis.